mukopikmin/bounding-box-augmentation/README.md

 # Bounding Box Augmentation

 Example of augmentating image with bounding boxes.
-This code is based on [aleju/imgaug](https://github.com/aleju/imgaug)
+This code is based on [aleju/imgaug](https://github.com/aleju/imgaug).

-Augmentable annotation is Pascal VOC only.
+Augmentable annotation format is Pascal VOC only.

 ## Examples

 ![original.jpg](docs/original.png)

+Above image can be augmented to the following images.

 | Example 1 | Example 2 | Example 3 | Example 4 |
 | ---- | ---- | ---- | ---- |